 - local acts of museums on the registration of the transfer of art objects for exhibition in foreign states.

-- confirmation that items will be accompanied by a museum representative who will be present during the installation and deinstallation of the exhibition;
+- confirmation that items will be accompanied by a museum representative who will be present during the installation and deinstallation of the exhibition in the foreign state;

 - confirmation of a police escort during the land-based transportation of items within the foreign state;

-- financial obligations of the foreign partner;
+- details of the financial obligations of the foreign partner;

 - a sealed set of colour photographs of the exported items with annotation on the back of each photograph.

 Furthermore, there is a variety of specific requirements applicable to the export of items to which copyright applies, as well as to cultural property.
 For instance, it is necessary to provide documented verification of the author's or copyright holder's consent.
 For the temporary export of cultural property by non-state (private) companies and individuals, the permit application must include, among other things, two colour photos of each item, copies of documents confirming the right to own or use the temporarily exported cultural property and a copy of the exporting individual's identity documents.
 In some cases, an expert opinion classifying the objects as cultural property will also be required.